JerryI/wolfram-js-frontend/Docs/Frontend functions.md

 See more about JS cells in [Cell types](Cell%20types.md).

 Of cource this is not the best example of making animations, better will be to let js run the animation on its own and wait for a new data or ask for a new data using system of events.
 See [[Events]] and [Advanced data transfering and visualisation](Advanced%20data%20transfering%20and%20visualisation.md) for the better animation handling.
-If you are using standart Mathematica's functions - check out also [Request Animation Frame](Request%20Animation%20Frame.md) approach.
+If you are using standart Mathematica's functions - check out also [Animating many and in real-time](Animating%20many%20and%20in%20real-time.md) approach.

 #### A remark about sub symbols | Methods
 Sometimes a function or a three of them can be called as a reaction on some event.
 Then this information is stored in `env.method`.